28 Synonyms for Love from Around the World (+ Literal Translations into English)

 Likewise, there are many languages that have several different ways to express the concept of love.
 What do you suppose this says about those cultures?

-English has a few different words for different kinds of love, including fondness, affection, and infatuation (though one could argue that not all of these are actually types of love).
+English has a few different words for different kinds of love, including “fondness”, “affection”, and “infatuation”.
 But when it comes to the word “love” itself, this one word can express all of these concepts and more.

 Consider the following English sentences: